What is Net Neutrality?

 Over the past decade, the FCC has sought to transform itself into an Internet regulator in spite of a clear directive from Congress to the contrary.

 Instead of trying to regulate the Internet, these rules should be repealed in order to promote competition and innovation in the broadband market, which will result in more choices and better products for Americans at lower prices.
-If the FCC insists on being an Internet regulator, addressing net neutrality disputes on a case-by-case basis would be a far better approach than the prescriptive rules contained in the 2015 order.
+Rather than hamstringing telecommunications progress, the Federal Communications Commission would be wise instead to spend its energy on getting spectrum into productive use and make sure the tens of billions in federal broadband subsidies are being spent wisely.

 Does blocking, throttling, and paid prioritization help us or harm us?